 - Review of progress in meeting the targets and milestones - Reasons why any document preparation is ahead of or behind schedule - Recommended actions and timetable - 3.1 The AMR reviews actual plan progress compared with the targets and milestones for DPD preparation set out in the approved Local Development Scheme (LDS).
 It assesses where the Borough Council: - has met the LDS targets and milestones, is on target to meet them, is falling behind schedule, or will not meet them; - is falling behind schedule or has failed to meet a target or milestone and the reasons for this; and - the need to update the Local Development Scheme particularly in light of the above.
-Where it is necessary to update the Local Development Scheme, the steps and the timetable needed for the revision of that scheme. - 3.2 The position at 31st March 2008 for each Development Plan Document is set out in Tables Ia and Ib.
-This indicates that the Borough Council completed plan stages during 2007/2008 in general accordance with the LDS (An earlier delay to production occurred during Summer 2006, arising from the need to review the content of all documents in the light of DPD Examinations elsewhere in the country.
+Where it is necessary to update the Local Development Scheme, the steps and the timetable needed for the revision of that scheme. - 3.2 The position at 31st March 2009 for each Development Plan Document is set out in Tables Ia and Ib.
+This indicates that the Borough Council completed plan stages during 2008/8 in general accordance with the LDS (An earlier delay to production occurred during Summer 2006, arising from the need to review the content of all documents in the light of DPD Examinations elsewhere in the country.
 This necessated undertaking a review of the LDS during Autumn 2006).
 In addition, the LDS had anticipated that the Core Strategy and Development Control Policies DPD and Chelmsford Town Centre Area Action Plan programmes would run concurrently from the pre-examination meeting up to adoption.
 However, the Chelmsford Town Centre Area Action Plan examination was subsequently programmed to take place in April 2008.
 This resulted in consequential delays to the North Chelmsfrod Area Action Plan and Site Allocations Document DPD's. - 3.3 The Borough Council is now well advanced in its LDF production.
 The Core Strategy and Development Control Policies DPD was adopted in February 2008 and was amongst the first in the country.
 The Councils approach to LDF production has received considerable praise nationally and the Council's documents are often cited as good practice.
 This year the Council hopes to adopt the Chelmsford Town Centre Area Action Plan and continue to work towards adopted Site Allocations and North Chelmsford Area Action Plan DPD's.
-The Council will also embark on a review of both the Statement of Community Involvement and the Core Strategy and Development Control Policies DPD during 2008/09.
+The Council will continue its review of both the Statement of Community Involvement and the Core Strategy and Development Control Policies DPD during 2009/10.

-- 3.4 A second review of the local development scheme has now commenced in order to establish agreed and achievable milestones for the period 2009-2011, which will include the revised programmes for the North Chelmsfrod Area Action Plan Site Allocations Document DPD's. - Table Ia Progress on Local Development Scheme Targets and Milestones -Development Plan Documents
+3.4 A second review of the local development scheme has now been completed and was adopted in March 2009.
+It includes a revised programmes for the North Chelmsford Area Action Plan Site Allocations Document DPD's.

+Table 1a - Progress on Local Development Scheme Targets and Milestones - Development Plan Documents